How to choose a contractor?

 Ask about a mechanic’s lien

 Depending on the Mechanic Lien Laws in your state, anyone who has provided work or materials for your home but was not paid for it, can put a lien on your property.
 This means that if you are working with a shady contractor looking to cut costs by japing their partners, you could be liable.
-Make sure to check the legal status of your contractor.
-If they have a lien on their record, it is best just to move on.

 Check Referrals